 Pop quiz: does the name “PlayOnline” make your blood boil, or at least cause one of your eyes to start twitching?
 No?
 Lucky you.
 If it does, you might be familiar with the worst strategy guide in video game history.

-This article was originally published in May 2015, but we’ve bumped it up in honor of Final Fantasy IX coming to PS4 this week.
-We’ve also edited it for timeliness.
+This article was originally published in May 2015.
+We’ve bumped it and edited it for timeliness.